joseconstela/nodesfc/README.md

 console.log(fake)
 ```

-It supports nodemon.io for your development-phase things.
+It supports `--watch` for your development-phase things.

 ## Installation